 We invite you to come and meet with us.
 We are proud of who we are and what we do, and we are always looking for more bright and talented people to join our team!

 Mary E. D'Alton, MD

-Chair, Department of Obstetrics & Gynecology Columbia University Irving Medical Center many Eil) Steps
+Chair, Department of Obstetrics & Gynecology Columbia University Irving Medical Center

 Fast Facts About Our Department